Apodini/.github/.github/ISSUE_TEMPLATE/patch_version_jump.md

 ---
-name: 🎉 Backwards compatible bug fix
-about: Thanks for fixing a bug
+name: 💾 Internal change
+about: Suggest an internal improvement for this project
-title: "[BUG FIX]"
+title: "[INTERNAL CHANGE]"
 labels: enhancement
 assignees:
 ---

-**Bug report (if there is one)**
-The bug report number (e.g. #27)

-**If there is no bug report, describe the problem**
+**Is your change related to a problem?
+Please describe.**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.

-**How did you fix it**
+**Propose a solution**
-A description of how you fixed the bug
+A clear and concise description of what you want to change.